Webterminal Red Hat Webterminal

 By the Year

-In 2026 there have been 0 vulnerabilities in Red Hat Webterminal.
+In 2026 there have been 11 vulnerabilities in Red Hat Webterminal with an average score of 7.7 out of ten.
 Last year, in 2025 Webterminal had 7 security vulnerabilities published.
-Right now, Webterminal is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 4 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.24

 Year Vulnerabilities Average Score